To support various learning modes, the contest will be available in both paper-pencil format and online format

 Students submitted online tests will

-be available from both the team leader portal and the student portal
+the team leader portal and on

 review and work out the problems with students after the contest.